Jorstors/PageSense/README.md

 - Dock navigation for mobile interfaces
 - Interactive dialogs for viewing audit reports

-## ❓ Frequently Asked Questions
+## ❓ Q&A

-### How does PageSense work?
+### How does Pagesense work?
-PageSense uses advanced AI to analyze websites and identify conversion optimization opportunities.
+Pagesense uses advanced AI to analyze websites and identify conversion optimization opportunities.
 Users can run audits on any website and receive detailed reports.
 The AI examines factors like user experience, layout, content clarity, and call-to-action effectiveness to provide actionable recommendations.

-### Do I need to create an account to use PageSense?
+### Do I need to create an account to use Pagesense?
 No, you don't need an account to use our basic audit features.
 Anyone can analyze a website without signing up.
 However, creating a free account gives you access to our dashboard where you can save and track your audit history over time.

 ### How many audits can I run?
 All users, both with and without accounts, can run up to 3 audits per 24 hours.
 This helps us maintain service quality while covering our API costs.
 Premium plans with higher limits may be available in the future.

-### Can I see my previous audits?
+### How can I access my audit results?
-If you have an account, all your audits are saved in your personal dashboard.
-You can revisit them anytime, compare results between different websites, or track improvements to the same site over time.
-Guest users can only access their current audit results.
+For guest users, audit results are displayed immediately after completion and can be optionally downloaded as a PDF.
+The audit is also sent to your email.
+If you have an account, all your audit results are saved in your personal dashboard.
+Simply log in to your account and navigate to the 'Saved Audits' tab to view your previous audits in detail.

 ### How is PageSense different from other SEO tools?
 PageSense focuses specifically on conversion optimization rather than just technical SEO.
 We identify actual conversion blockers that prevent sales and leads, and provide specific recommendations to improve your website's effectiveness at converting visitors.